elanatframework/Elanat/README.md

-## Elanat framework is migrating to .NET Core.
-Soon all the data of this version will be completely deleted and the new version of .NET Core 7 will replace this version.
-The migration of Elanat to .NET Core will be done by using the [Code_behind](https://github.com/elanatframework/Code_behind) infrastructure.
+## Big surprise, the new version of Elanat is prepared on .NET Core and the new source will be released in August 2023.
+Elanat is the largest system ever migrated from .NET Standard to .NET Core.
+Elanat migration is done by using [Code_behind](https://github.com/elanatframework/Code_behind) infrastructure.

 ![My Banner](elanat_admin_view_section.png)